rainbow-eagle/sega-saturn-documentation/Miscellaneous/sgl_format_conversion_and_use.md

 ---

-### 1.4 Special Case: SGLAREA.O – The SLPROG Section and Symbol Type Preservation
+### 1.4 Special Case: the SLPROG Section and Symbol Type Preservation

-Among all the object files shipped with SGL, `SGLAREA.O` is unique and requires special handling during COFF-to-ELF conversion.
-Unlike every other standalone `.O` file or member extracted from the `.A` archives, `SGLAREA.O` contains a non-standard section named `SLPROG`.
+Some of the object files shipped with SGL require special handling during COFF-to-ELF conversion.
+Indeed, unlike most standalone`.O` file or member extracted from the `.A` archives, some contain a non-standard section named `SLPROG`.
 This section holds what are effectively global variables (e.g. `_CLOfstBuf`, `_MasterStack`, `_WorkBuf`, etc.), but in the original Hitachi COFF object they are intentionally marked as code symbols (type `T` in text section) rather than data symbols (`D` or `B`).

 This design choice originates from the official Sega/SNK linker scripts, which explicitly place the `SLPROG` section in the executable code area via the directive `*(SLPROG)` in the `SLPROG` output section.
 By doing so, the official toolchain forces the linker to treat these symbols as having text type, even though semantically they are read/write data used by the library initialization code.

 A naive conversion with `sh-elf-objcopy -I coff-sh -O elf32-sh` maps the `SLPROG` section to `.data` or `.bss` and consequently demotes all symbols to type `D` (global data) or `g` (global in small section).
-While the resulting object is still linkable (the addresses remain correct), the symbol types no longer match the original library and differ from what most developers expect when inspecting SGL binaries.

 To preserve the original behavior (symbols appear as `T` and reside in a code section), the conversion must explicitly inform binutils that `SLPROG` is an allocatable code section: